MarkStringer/MarkStringer.github.io/_posts/2015-09-11-Taking_Time_Off_From_Carpet_Bombing_Cambodia.markdown

+---
+title: "Taking Time Off From Carpet Bombing Cambodia"
+layout: post
+---

-#Taking Time Off From Carpet Bombing Cambodia
+# Taking Time Off From Carpet Bombing Cambodia

 I was writing last night in a notebook - I know that it breaks the whole idea of having one text file.
 A commonplace.
 One thing that came out of writing last night was that I'd been thinking about the whole idea of creating a sociopath in the lab wrongly.
 Part of defending yourself from a sociopath is disconnecting from competence and commitment and consistence.
 This doesn't mean that you stop caring about these things and valuing them - it just means that you start to value something else more.
 That was my idea - that the way that you generate a sociopath in the lab was: